-Chances are, your board predecessors have left some sort of precedent when it comes to dealing with potentially problematic displays; decorating for the holidays isn’t anything new.
-It’s critical that your HOA management team follow this regulation to the letter, provided you don’t go through the formal motions of changing it.
+Chances are your board predecessors have left some sort of precedent when it comes to holiday decorations and dealing with potentially problematic displays.
+Decorating for the holidays isn’t anything new after all.

 Gassen: Here to Help Your HOA Make Sound Decisions